nathantypanski/nathantypanski.com/pages/index.md

 You can find some of what I've been doing over at my [worklog](worklog.html).
 My [blog](blog.html) is about Linux and software development.
 I also publish my [math notes](tex.html) here, covering basic calculus and discrete mathematics.

+I also host some notes about [software I use](software-choice.html).

 ## Profiles

 * [Google+](https://plus.google.com/+NathanTypanski/about)